Damg7245-BigDataIntelligence/InvestorIntel.Ai/README.md

 - **Dynamic Dashboard:**
   Displays personalized metrics, learning progress, and actionable insights in a user-friendly interface.

-# Personal Finance Education Platform – Team Roles and Responsibilities
+# Team Roles and Responsibilities

 ## Janvi
 - Set up and manage Airflow pipelines for data ingestion and transformation.